Indian budget lays heavy focus on infrastructure, digitalization | DW | 01.02.2022

 The government announced plans to step up investment in highways and affordable housing.

-The finance minister announced spending of 200 billion rupees ($2.67 billion, €2.37 billion) for a highway expansion program and said that 400 new, energy-efficient trains would be manufactured over the next three years.
+The finance minister announced spending of 200 billion rupees ($2.67 billion, €2.37 billion) for a highway expansion program and said 400 new energy-efficient trains would be manufactured over the next three years.

 Her budget further called for spending 480 billion rupees on housing for the poor, and also included spending on new roads and airports.